 - Accommodate text-only input even when you’ve provided buttons, graphics and other controls.

-Parts 2 and 3 of this topic put these key ideas into practice, diagramming-out the conversational flow and sharing more of our best practices for doing so!
+Parts 2 and 3 of this topic put these key ideas into practice, diagramming-out the conversational flow and sharing more of our best practices in Conversation Design for doing so!